scr-autopilot/scr-autopilot/README.md

  5. Select if you have HD or FHD resolution (type "hd" without the quotation marks when HD, "fhd" without the quotation marks when FHD)
  6. Alt+Tab into the Roblox and enjoy autopilot

-## FAQ

- Q: The autopilot is saying "calibrate the speed", what is that?

- A: The autopilot will sometimes accidently set the speed higher or lower than expected.
-Example: the autopilot will go 51 mph, but 50 mph is expected.
-Adjust the speed and set it to 50 mph.
-We're working on the automatic calibration.

- Q: The bot doesn't always click the AWS button

- A: We're working on this bug.